LargeNFT/large-nft/README.md

 # Goals

+* Make it easy for any user to host the digital infrastructure for an NFT collection to ensure owners can be self-reliant.

-* Bring the permissionless properties of Ethereum to the rest of the NFT tech stack with a default viewer and marketplace that any user in the community can build on.
+* Bring the permissionless properties of Ethereum to the rest of the NFT tech stack with a default viewer and marketplace that any user in the community can run.

+    * Free and open source code.
+    * Tools to build and launch an NFT collection.
+    * Tools to launch a fan experience for an existing NFT collection.
+    * Tools to launch a custom marketplace for any NFT collection. (future release)

+* Create and publish NFTs.
+    * Build an NFT collection from scratch.
+    * Build a fan experience for an existing NFT collection.

+* Share and remix existing ideas.
+    * If you can't fork it it's not web3.

+* Feel like an owner.
     * Empower users to experience feelings associated with ownership with their digital artifacts.
     * Help make sure users never lose the ability and rights to keep their digital property online for display and resale.

-* Share and remix existing ideas.

 * What if an NFT creator disappears?
     * It's inevitable that every creator dies.